owallb/nvim-config/README.md

 # System Requirements
-These are the requirements to make use of this neovim configuration.
+These are the general requirements to get started:

 - Neovim 0.10 or later
 - git